Home-moving checklist – top tips to plan for the cost of moving day

 Removal costs – shop around for several different quotes (and references too) to find a reliable firm.
 The British Association of Removers (BAR) can provide cost estimates from

-- Removal insurance – check the removal firm you hire is insured.
+- Removal insurance – check that the removal firm you hire is insured.
 If you’re moving yourself, think about arranging insurance cover.
-Check if your existing home insurance policy will cover your move – many policies will if you are using a professional firm.
+Check if your existing home insurance policy will cover your move – many policies will if you’re using a professional removal firm.

 - Storage costs – shop around to compare prices and security arrangements, and get a sense of average costs.
-Estimate the length of time you’ll need the facility, because prices vary depending on the term of contract.
+Estimate the length of time you’ll need storage, because prices will depend on this.

 - Cleaning costs – if you’re moving from a rental property you must usually leave it clean and tidy.
-Not doing so might contravene your Tenancy Agreement and your landlord may be allowed to charge you for the cost of a professional cleaner.
-Bearing this in mind, you may want to shop around and pay a professional to clean your property before you leave.
+Not doing so might contravene your tenancy agreement and your landlord might be allowed to charge you for the cost of a professional cleaner.
+Bearing this in mind, you might want to shop around and pay a professional to clean your property before you leave.